 This is achieved by passing a Chloride rich brine solution (made up of common salt dissolved in water) through the resin bed, which flushes out the Nitrate and Sulphate to drain, replacing them with Chlorides again.
 After a final rinse to remove excess brine the unit is automatically put back into service

-controlled valve will suffice.
-This will effect regeneration of the resin bed at a pre-set time interval.
-For varying demands a water meter controlled unit is more suitable, regenerating only after a set volume of water has been passed through the resin bed.
+again.
+The only input required by the user is to ensure that the brine tank is kept topped up with salt.
+For fixed or consistent flow rates a simple timer-controlled valve will suffice.
+This will affect the regeneration of the resin bed at a pre-set time interval.
+For varying demands a water meter-controlled unit is more suitable, regenerating only after a set volume of water has been passed through the resin bed.
 With applications that require continuous high flows

 a duty standby “duplex” system will be required.